-Note: When you are using time-out for something other than compliance (e.g., breaking a household rule, such as hitting a sibling), send your child to time-out immediately and do not use this warning statement child to time-out.
-Say, "Since you did not do as I asked, you must go to time-out."
-Your child should not be allowed to argue, belatedly comply with the command, etc. Initially, you may need to use physical guidance to get your child to the time-out location.
+Note: When you are using time-out for something other than compliance (e.g., breaking a household rule, such as hitting a sibling), send your child to time-out immediately and do not use this warning statement

 - 5. Praise compliance.
 If your child obeys a warning, immediately praise him/her. - 6.
 If no compliance, send/take child to time-out.
 If your child does not comply with your command within 10 seconds, send/take your